Pet Ultrasonography Consults in Montclair, NJ

 Diagnostic Imaging Services We Provide

-At Montclair Veterinary Associates, our full diagnostic imaging suite includes:
+At Montclair Veterinary Associates, our full diagnostic imaging suite includes the following services.
+Each is designed to deliver timely insights with minimal stress to your pet.

-• Thoracic ultrasonography and thoracocentesis to evaluate the chest cavity
+- Thoracic ultrasonography — and thoracocentesis to evaluate the chest cavity

-• Doppler ultrasound studies for assessing blood flow and heart function
+- Doppler ultrasound studies — for assessing blood flow and heart function

-• Digital radiography (X-ray) for evaluating bone injuries or lung conditions
+- Digital radiography (X-ray) — for evaluating bone injuries or lung conditions

-Each service is designed to deliver timely insights with minimal stress to your pet.
-Whether we’re investigating unexplained symptoms or guiding treatment for a chronic condition, our goal is always to provide an accurate diagnosis and compassionate care.
+Whether we are investigating unexplained symptoms or guiding treatment for a long-term condition, our goal is always to provide an accurate diagnosis and compassionate care.

 An abdominal ultrasound is often recommended when your pet shows signs of digestive issues, weight loss, or abnormal lab results like abnormal blood values or suspicious urine test results.
 This test allows us to examine the liver, spleen, bladder, kidneys, and intestines in detail.
 It helps effectively diagnose growths, inflammation, blockages, or other abnormalities in your pet’s internal organs that may not appear on an X-ray.